achristov/NuGetSpike1/README.md

 ```
 (**UNANSWERED QUESTIONS SO FAR**: branch omitted, perhaps because it is master (?); if commit id is also missing perhaps the last one would be picked (??)).

-Now packing the file with the command bellow produces two packages insterad, a regular one (.nupkg) and a symbol, conaining the .pdb one (.snupkg).
+Now packing the file with the command bellow produces two packages instead, a regular one (.nupkg) and a symbol, conaining the .pdb one (.snupkg).

 Console:
 ```